Capri205/OBJumpPad/README.md

 Likewise for sound and particle effects.
 To get a list of all the blocks, sounds and particles<br>
 you should search up something like "spigot api sounds" etc.<br>

-Compiled for 1.21 with Java 21.
+Compiled for PaperMC 1.21.5 with Java 21.